 Most of us read about Konark Sun temple in our school books.
 There are number of Sun Temple in India but ‘Konark Sun temple’ is the most prominent among all.
 This temple crowned with the label of UNESCO World Heritage site in 1984 due to its architecture and beautiful and unique sculptures at Konark sun temple.
 Konark is a small town at the eastern shore of Odisha around 35 km from Puri and 65 km from capital city Bhubneshwar.
 These three cities make Eastern Golden Triangle.
 Tourists who visit Sun temple also have option to enjoy on white sandy beach of Konark.

 History of Konark Sun Temple

-There are 24 number of ornamented Sun wheels on the temple wall which is icon of Konark Sun temple and type of sun dial .
+There are 24 number of ornamented Sun wheels on the temple wall which is also icon of Konark Sun temple.
 It is also said that magnetic road had been used in the main structure.
 As you enter the temple complex you will see two big sculpture of lion attaching on elephant.
 In most of Odisha temple you see these two lions at the main entrance.

 You can see some of fallen sculptures at the Konark Archaeological Museum located in right portion of temple complex which is maintained by the Archaeological Survey of India.